BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 map (confirmed by direct DB inspection: 11 nodes, per-point packed RGB; assembled to 27,405 colored pts).
 BUT the per-point colour is sparse "dots", FAR from usable - it proves the plumbing, not image quality.
-Usable/photoreal must come from TEXTURE (7E/7F), not per-point colour.
+Usable/photoreal must come from TEXTURE (7E/7F), not per-point colour — PROVEN 2026-08-19 by a texture probe (photoreal where geometry is clean; limiter is now MESHING quality — trimmed Poisson fixes it, 92.5% coverage photoreal).
+The full TEXTURING PIPELINE is now BUILT end-to-end (per_shot_texture.py + db_to_texture.py bridge) and the IMAGE-SAVING CAPTURE is PROVEN ON THE RIG (rtab_capture_with_images.sh v2: 10/10 nodes with geometry+image+calib).
+Texturing method = PER-SHOT projection (not global-UV).
+The 270-pan is now UNBLOCKED (needed image-saving, which works).
+See 7H for all of this.
+NOTE: the mesh-vs-Gaussian-splat choice is a FLAGGED RETURNABLE
+FORK (section 7G) — we chose MESH (Plan A); if it fails, 7G holds Plan B (Gaussian Splatting) ready to resume without re-deriving.
 Prior-session STRATEGIC RESULT: the pipeline ENDPOINT is decided — a PHOTOREAL RELIGHTABLE TEXTURED MESH (mesh-for-light + registered points-for-truth, "#3 synthesis"), produced via the professional VFX pipeline (LiDAR geometry + camera-texture reprojection -> delight -> PBR -> offline render).
 See sections 7E (the decision + why) and 7F (the 6-stage